dataframing/dataframing.github.io/_posts/2017-02-02-twitch-analysis.md

 | True     |     3262|       939396.054|            18614.5|
 | False    |  1533088|         1412.463|               10.0|

+It's important to note that the above uses median \-\- I've included but won't utilize mean \-\- viewership as the measure of effect.
+The results look drastically different if we use the mean, but that's largely because the distribution has many outliers that pull up the mean viewership by *a lot* (that's a scientific term).
+Despite the many one-digit instances, the numerous outliers drive them way up.
+Hence, we use the median as opposed to mean.

 Alrighty then!
-Those numbers are pretty high, but seeing as how we don't have full information (channel-by-channel viewership pre- and post-feature), we're far from being able to make a causal claim like "Being featured leads to a x% increase in channel viewers over y time".
-We also cannot test the counter-factual: if a channel X is marked as "featured", we have no reasonable estimate of how it would have fared if it hadn't been featured.
+The difference in those numbers are pretty high, but seeing as how we don't have full information (channel-by-channel viewership pre- and post-feature), we're far from being able to make a causal claim like "Being featured leads to a x% increase in channel viewers over time."
+We also cannot test the counter-factual: if a channel X is marked as "featured," we have no rigorous estimate of how it would have fared if it hadn't been featured (aside from, say, a weighted expected value).

-It's also important to realize that the feature flag isn't continuous -- it doesn't tell us *how* many times a channel was featured over three months, only whether it *was* or *wasn't* featured.
-This means that a high-profile, featured channel like "riotgames" or a...featured channel with 0 total viewers, "puddin1".
+It's also important to realize that the feature flag isn't continuous \-\- it doesn't tell us *how* many times a channel was featured over three months, only whether it *was* or *wasn't* featured.
+This means that if we're only looking at the featured feature, a high-profile channel like *riotgames* and a channel with 0 total viewers *puddin1*, are measured to be the same: featured.

 That said, let's see how being featured differs across category: